Quick Facts: Earning an Ed.D. in Arkansas

 Educational Leadership Associations

 - Arkansas Association of Educational Administrators (AAEA): One to bookmark.
 AAEA is a professional association that encompasses thirteen state education administrator organizations.
-All school administrators who are members of the AAEA are also members of at least one of the constituent groups (see below).
+All school administrators who are members of the AAEA are also members of at least one of the constituent groups.
+View all of the Scholarship Opportunities for graduate study.

 - Arkansas Association for Supervision and Curriculum Development (Arkansas ASCD): Arkansas ASCD is dedicated to the development and support of leadership and best practices in curriculum, instruction, assessment, and supervision.
 It’s a state affiliate of the ASCD.